 24. Love yourself.

-As I mourn John Perry Barlow’s passing, I felt compelled add each discipline to an image.
-I hope you find inspiration from his words as I do.
-Not Fade Away. ❤⚡💙
+As I mourn John Perry Barlow’s passing, I felt compelled to add each discipline to an image I Photoshopped.
+I hope you find inspiration from his words too.
+Love is real, Not Fade Away. ❤️⚡💙